kohirens/stdlib/README.md

 ## Setup Local Development.

-You can use the Docker environment to get going if you have Docker on your computer.
+You can use a Docker environment to get going if you have Docker on your computer.
 In fact, there is no documentation for any other way in this reading.

-You will need to set the `$Env:HOME` environment on Windows before you can start the dev environment.
+On Windows, you'll need to set an environment variable `$Env:HOME` before you can start the dev environment.
 It should be the same value as `$Env:USERPROFILE`, or whatever you need it to be.
-Once you have it set and it shows up in Powershell when you run `Get-ChildItem Env:` you then do one of the following.
+Once set and it shows up in Powershell when you run `Get-ChildItem Env:` you then do one of the following.

 ### Run Docker